rituraj-borah/rituraj-borah/README.md

 ## Professional Experience:

+### Data Scientist at St. Clair College (Windsor, Ontario)
+#### (Internship - Financial Markets Vs Macro-Economic Indicators)
+(_April 2023 - May 2024_)
+*	Designed and deployed an automated data pipeline using Azure Functions to fetch real-time financial data from Yahoo Finance.
+*	Developed predictive stock price forecasting models using XGBoost, FB-Prophet, and LSTM, improving forecasting accuracy by analyzing historical data and macroeconomic indicators.
+*	Utilized Python libraries such as Pandas, NumPy, and Scikit-Learn for comprehensive data processing and model training.
+*	Visualized key financial metrics and market trends through interactive charts and graphs for better user engagement.
+*	Enabled users to gain insights into stock performance with features for statistical and sentiment analysis in the dashboard

 ### Data Analyst at Attra Infotech (P) Limited (Hyderabad, India)
 (_August 2021 - December 2022_)
-*	Developed and deployed an automated data pipeline that consolidates AWS S3, Excel, and SQL data sources into Power BI dashboards for bank executives which offers instant insights into crucial customer data, including total and active customers, as well as credit card and loan account statistics.
+*	Developed and maintained automated data pipelines consolidating AWS S3, Excel, and SQL data sources into Power BI dashboards, offering instant insights into customer data.
-*	Utilized SQL for data aggregation and Python's pandas for analysis on 100K+ credit card records, identifying key insights with interactive Plotly visualizations for newly launched product.
+*	Utilized SQL and Python's pandas for analysis on 100K+ credit card records, identifying key insights with interactive Plotly visualizations.
-*	Analyzed huge volume of transaction data using Excel (Pivot Tables & Data Analysis) and Power BI dashboards, uncovering a 15% rise in customer spending, demonstrating the Loyalty program’s effectiveness
+*	Analyzed large transaction datasets using Excel and Power BI dashboards, uncovering a 15% rise in customer spending, demonstrating the loyalty program’s effectiveness.
+*	Acted as a primary source of expertise in data structure and workflow of supporting systems, translating user stories into technical requirements.
+*	Monitored and resolved data quality issues to ensure accuracy and reliability

-### Senior Software Engineer at HSBC Software Development Centre (Hyderabad, India)
+### Data Analyst at HSBC Software Development Centre (Hyderabad, India)
 (_August 2018 - August 2021_)
-* Developed machine learning classification models to analyze customer credit card data, distinguishing between delinquent and non-delinquent accounts for our client, which helped reduce unpaid financial losses by 12% that year.
+* Developed machine learning classification models to analyze customer credit card data, distinguishing between delinquent and non-delinquent accounts for our client reducing unpaid financial losses by 12%.
-* Analyzed payment trends by integrating a SQL database with Tableau, employing SQL views and custom SQL queries for data visualization.
-This approach revealed a 30% increase in contactless payment preferences.
+*	Integrated SQL databases with Tableau, revealing a 30% increase in contactless payment preferences through custom SQL queries and data visualization.
-* Utilized moving averages and summary methods in Python when faced with a vast daily transaction dataset that made spotting trends difficult through simple visuals.
-This strategy revealed essential insights by clarifying patterns that weren't initially apparent.
-* Optimized the banking transaction database by implementing SQL features like dense rank, stored procedures, and performance tuning using indexing.
-This initiative streamlined the analysis of customer spending behaviors, identifying high-value clients, and improving query response times.
+*	Conducted trend analysis using Python, employing data transformation techniques and root cause analysis to reveal essential insights.
+*	Streamlined analysis of customer spending behaviors through optimized SQL database features, improving query response times and identifying high-value clients.

-### Associate Consultant Capgemini India (Pvt.)
+### Quality Analyst Capgemini India (Pvt.)
 Ltd. (Hyderabad, India)
 (_September 2013 - August 2018_)
 * Initiated UAT process improvements by leveraging Pivot Table and V-lookup for analyzing historical defects related data resulting in overall defect reduction by up to 17% in production.
 * Expedited testing phases by 30% through strategic risk management, identifying and resolving critical functional flaws with stakeholders, thereby elevating overall testing efficiency.